 Commissioner’s leadership team

 Trish Heath – Director Policy and Research

-Trish Heath has worked with the Commissioner’s office since February 2009 as a Principal Policy Officer.
-Trish initially trained as a youth worker and prior to commencing with the Commissioner had an extensive work history in the alcohol and drug sector in training, policy and service management roles in both government and non-government agencies.
+Trish Heath has worked with the Commissioner’s office since 2009, initially as a Principal Policy Officer.
+Trish trained as a youth worker and prior to commencing with the Commissioner had an extensive work history in the alcohol and drug sector in training, policy and service management roles in both government and non-government agencies.